bosborne/nyackcommunitygarden/garden-rules/index.md

 6. Every gardener must participate in at least one Nyack Community Garden committee and contribute at least six hours between the garden’s opening and closing.

-7. Keep gates locked at all times.
+7. Gates must be kept locked at all times.

 8. Children under the age of 18 are NOT permitted in the garden without an adult.